DanijelMi/arch-dotfiles/shell/README.md

 `.profile` = Executes when a bash login shell is invoked

 ### Other
-`.xprofile` = Executes at the beginning of the X user session.
+`.xprofile` = Executes at the beginning of X user session.
 Sourced by display managers
-`.Xresources` = WIP
+`.Xresources` = Holds global variables for aesthetic purposes.
+Some programs support reading it.

 ### ZSH